1640lab/wuijs-lib/README.md

 }
 ```

 Assuming the CSS configuration file is installed in the relative path
 `./Settings/WUI.css` and the libraries are installed in the relative path
 `./Libraries/WUI`, the HTML header looks like this:

-HTML code for the `/examples/Global/Global.html` file:
+HTML code:

 ```html
 <!doctype html>